Adult Christian Ed

 At Anglican Church of the Holy Spirit lifelong learning and formation in the Christian faith is a priority.
 We invite adults of all ages to grow in their relationship with, and knowledge of, our Lord Jesus Christ by participating in one of the adult ministries we offer.

-Adult Christian Education is offered on Sunday mornings at 9:15 in the adult classroom addressing various topics of interest to people of faith.
+Adult Christian Education is offered on Sunday mornings at 10:45 in the adult classroom addressing various topics of interest to people of faith.
 Coffee, pastries, and fruit are provided in a relaxed and cordial classroom environment.
-Evening courses for adults are typically Wednesday evenings at 6:30 during Lent.

 The Brotherhood of St. Andrew is a missionary and evangelism ministry of the Episcopal Church and the Anglican Communion; the oldest evangelistic ministry of the Episcopal Church with a goal to bring men to Jesus Christ.
 All men and their sons are encouraged to attend as we meet each Saturday morning at 7:30 am, during which the men spend time in prayer not only for the formation of the order at CHS, but for all prayer requests submitted to them weekly.
 Pete West, with assistance from his father, Glenn, organized the Brotherhood of St. Andrew Chapter at CHSA.